pnettto/pnetto.com-v2/src/logs/2025-12/demo-garden.md

 ## The implementation

-I ended up in a week-long journey to create an environment that heavily relied on Docker and chose a AWS E2-micro instance to host it.
+I ended up in a week-long journey to create an environment that heavily relied on Docker and chose a GCP E2-micro instance to host it.
 Here is how it works:

 1) [Demo Garden Website or External client]
    - Requests a resource, maybe a static site, maybe an API endpoint